Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 The acronym version of the logo

-of Archivio Grafica Italiana.
+of the Archivio Grafica Italiana.

 Ph. © Nicola-Matteo Munari